willcrichton/flowistry/README.md

 ### Why isn't Flowistry part of Rust Analyzer?

 Rust Analyzer does not support [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html) and the borrow checker, which are essential parts of Flowistry's analysis.
 That fact is unlikely to change for a [long time](https://rust-lang.zulipchat.com/#narrow/stream/185405-t-compiler.2Frust-analyzer/topic/How.20far.20is.20RA.20from.20MIR.3F), so Flowistry is a standalone tool.

+### Why does Flowistry highlight (or not) this code?

+See [Limitations](#limitations) for known issues.
+If that doesn't explain what you're seeing, please post it in the [unexpected highlights issue](https://github.com/willcrichton/flowistry/issues/36) or ask on [Discord](https://discord.gg/XkcpkQn2Ah).